 Plunging

-A flat-bottomed plunger can often dislodge minor clogs.
-Cover the overflow hole with a wet cloth and plunge with firm, consistent pressure to create suction.
+A flat-bottomed plunger can usually get rid of minor clogs.
+Cover the overflow hole with a wet cloth, then plunge with steady, firm pressure to create suction.

 Baking Soda and Vinegar